HawaAbdalla/Projekt-Two/README.md

 ## Box’s M Test

-To assess whether the covariance structures** (how length and weight vary together) are equal between the two groups, we use Box’s M test.
+To assess whether the covariance structures** (how length and weight vary together) are equal between the two groups, I use Box’s M test.

 - A low p-value would indicate significantly different covariance matrices.

 **Result:**
 - p-value: 0.059

-Since this value is slightly above 0.05, we do not reject the null hypothesis.
+Since this value is slightly above 0.05, I do not reject the null hypothesis.
 However, it is close enough that some caution should be used in assuming the groups have equal covariance.

 ## Conclusion